GlobalMood: A cross-cultural benchmark for music emotion recognition: Introduction

-Data were collected through two stages involving a total of 2,519 participants and 1,180 songs balanced evenly across 59 countries: In the first stage (Section~\ref{subsec:step}; Figure~\ref{fig:top_tags}), using a smaller subset of 200 songs, we employed a recently developed iterative task that combines open-ended elicitation with collective refinement~\cite{marjieh2023words,van2024giving,celen2025expressions}.
-Rather than asking listeners to choose from a fixed list of pre-defined mood terms, we asked them to describe the perceived mood conveyed by a piece of music using free-text tags in their native language, at the same time, rate the tags provided by previous listeners.
-This approach was key to uncovering mood terms that would otherwise be overlooked by predefined, English-based taxonomies (such as 'appeal/plead' that appears in Korean only).
+Data were collected through two stages involving a total of 2,519 participants and 1,180 songs balanced evenly across 59 countries: In the first stage (Section~\ref{subsec:step}; Figure~\ref{fig:top_tags}), using a smaller subset of 200 songs, we employed our recently developed iterative task that combines open-ended elicitation with collective refinement~\cite{marjieh2023words,van2024giving,celen2025expressions}.
+Rather than asking listeners to choose from a fixed list of pre-defined emotion terms, we asked them to describe the perceived emotion conveyed in the music using free-text tags in their native language, and at the same time, rate the tags provided by previous listeners.
+This approach was key to uncovering emotion terms that would otherwise be overlooked by predefined, English-based taxonomies (such as `appeal/plead' that appears in Korean only).

 In the second stage (Section~\ref{subsec:annotation}; Figure~\ref{fig:semantic_map}), we selected the top 20 elicited terms per language and crowdsourced ratings for each tag across the entire set of 1,180 songs.
-This resulted in a total of 988,925 mood ratings, creating the most comprehensive open-source cross-cultural emotion annotation dataset in Music Emotion Recognition (MER) to date (available at: \url{https://osf.io/8c5f2}).
+This resulted in a total of 988,925 ratings, creating the most comprehensive open-source cross-cultural emotion annotation dataset in Music Emotion Recognition (MER) to date.

-We leveraged GlobalMood to test several recent multimodal and multilingual models (Gemini, CLAP) by evaluating their performance on 15-second audio clips under zero-shot, few-shot, and fine-tuned scenarios (Section~\ref{subsec:multimodal}; Figure~\ref{fig:model_testing}).
-Our results demonstrate that models trained exclusively on English data underperform when applied to certain cultural contexts, but fine-tuning with our cross-cultural dataset significantly improves performance in non-English countries.
+We leveraged GlobalMood to test several recent multimodal and multilingual models (Gemini, CLAP) by evaluating their performance under zero-shot, few-shot, and fine-tuned scenarios (Section~\ref{subsec:multimodal}; Figure~\ref{fig:model_testing}).
+Models trained only on English data performed poorly in some cultural contexts, but fine-tuning with our cross-cultural data greatly improved their performance in non-English settings.
 This highlights the critical importance of cross-cultural data in both training MER models and establishing appropriate benchmarks for their evaluation.